Epson Home Cinema 2250 Review

 The remote and interface for this projector are very intuitive.
 The Home Cinema comes with two remotes, neither of which have backlit buttons, which can be frustrating when using them in the dark, but the buttons are large and laid out intuitively.
 There are also controls on the device itself, so you can navigate between menus or choose your input method if you misplace both remotes.

 The projected interface works just like an Android TV which is very intuitive.
 When connected to WiFi, you can access all your streaming services right on the device, rather than having to connect to a phone, computer, or tablet.

 Portability is the only portion of this test where the 2250 could stand to improve.
 However, as the name states, this device is meant for a home cinema, meaning the device isn't intended to be highly portable.
 It is 12.2 by 12.4 by 4.8 inches and weighs in at 8.4 pounds.
 It's still pretty sleek and comes with a lens cover for protection if you need to transport it, but a simple carry bag would have given this device an extra bump up in portability.

 A few more noteworthy attributes of the 2250 include direct casting from Google Chrome, seamless HDMI connection to any device, and the ability to connect external audio via Bluetooth.

+A large and powerful machine needs to stay cool, especially if running long enough for a movie marathon.
+While it can be difficult to find a silent machine, we think the 2250 performs decently.
 The fan is far from quiet, but the sound it emits is more of a low hum.
-This is much less offensive than some of the high-pitched sounds that other models emitted during our fan noise testing.
-Most of our testers felt that the fan noise was on the Cinema 2250 was very easy to ignore.
+This is much less offensive than some of the higher-pitched sounds produced by other models in our test suite.
+Most of our testers feel that the fan noise created by the Cinema 2250 is very easy to ignore.